 - MAC (Message Authentication Code)

-- Protocol for payment acknowledgment by server
+- Protocol for payment acknowledgment by server to payer

 Different serial numbers apply to the two link directions.